10 awesome playhouses that your children will love

 Kristina is expecting a second baby, and the family have recently moved house.
 They wanted to give the playhouse as a gift to their first child as a little treat for taking to the changes in her life so amazingly.
 They’ve certainly done it in style.
 Kristina says:

 “She loves it, calls it her 'den' and loves showing it off whenever we have visitors.”

-Thank you to our customers for sending in their photos of their decorated playhouses.
+Thank you to our customers for sending in photos of their dream playhouses.
 We love to see our buildings being used and enjoyed, and it’s fantastic to see them decorated so beautifully!
-If you’ve bought a playhouse from us we’d love to see how you’ve customised it, so do share your photos and stories with us on our Facebook page.
+If you’ve bought a playhouse from us we’d love to see your photos.
+Share them via our Facebook page.

 Lead image: Waltons 7x5 Snowdrop Playhouse (Customer image: Gem)